Research participants needed

-During their workshift, dairy workers are at risk for exposure to the potentially hazardous constituents and opportunistic pathogens contained in agricultural dusts.
-These workers also experience reduced pulmonary function over the course of their work day, and pro-inflammatory markers have been isolated from their nasal rinses.
+During their work shift, dairy workers’ respiratory systems are at risk for exposure to the potentially hazardous constituents and opportunistic pathogens contained in agricultural dusts.
+These workers also experience reduced pulmonary function over the course of their workday, and pro-inflammatory markers have been isolated from their nasal rinses.

 Building on previous dairy bioaerosols research, Stephen Reynolds, Joshua Schaeffer and colleagues are investigating the use of a nasal rinse for preventing respiratory inflammation in dairy workers.
 Dairy workers in the study complete pulmonary function testing and a nasal lavage before and after their work shift.
 During the work shift, participants wear an air-sampling device.
 The device collects dusts and particles that could enter the human respiratory system.